 Original Cartoon Shows

-If you thought the adapted properties made into cartoons were weird, here’s the original shows that were created for Saturday morning.
+If you thought the adapted properties made into cartoons were weird, here are the original shows that were created for Saturday morning.
 These are also quite strange.
-I think it’s because there was little oversight in children’s television back then and they just kind of went with the first idea/best idea kind of philosophy.
+I think it’s because there was little oversight in children’s television back then and just went with a first idea/best idea kind of philosophy.